 However, if you sell your main residence and move into your second property within three years, you can claim this stamp duty back.

 If you’re buying with someone else, then you’ll both need to be first time buyers to take advantage of this discount.
 Don’t forget, you’ll still need to complete what’s called an SDLT Stamp Duty Land Tax) return, even if you don’t have anything to pay.
-It’s just a process - your mortgage broker can help you with this.
+It’s just a process - your Mortgage Expert can help you with this.

 There are a few circumstances where you might not have to submit a SDLT return:

 No money actually changed hands, for instance if the property was gifted to you (though this doesn’t apply if you swapped houses with someone else)